lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

          To allow your LOCKSS 2.x host to reclaim the host name and IP address of your LOCKSS 1.x host, follow these steps:

-         1. Power off your LOCKSS 1.x host.
+         a.
+Power off your LOCKSS 1.x host.

-         2. Reconfigure your LOCKSS 2.x host so it uses the host name and IP address previously associated with your LOCKSS 1.x host.
+         b.
+Reconfigure your LOCKSS 2.x host so it uses the host name and IP address previously associated with your LOCKSS 1.x host.
 Contact your systems administrator for specifics.

-         3. On the LOCKSS 2.x host, run this command as the ``lockss`` user in the :ref:`lockss-manual:LOCKSS Installer Directory`:
+         c.
+On the LOCKSS 2.x host, run this command as the ``lockss`` user in the :ref:`lockss-manual:LOCKSS Installer Directory`:

             .. code-block:: shell

                scripts/configure-lockss

-         4. The configuration process for LOCKSS 2.x will repeat; for most questions, you will simply hit :kbd:`Enter` to re-accept the previously entered value, except in the following cases:
+         d.
+The configuration process for LOCKSS 2.x will repeat; for most questions, you will simply hit :kbd:`Enter` to re-accept the previously entered value, except in the following cases:

-            1. For the prompt:
+            i.
+For the prompt:

                :guilabel:`Do you want to reconfigure LOCKSS 2.x to no longer be in migration mode?`

                enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.

-            2. For the prompt:
+            ii.
+For the prompt:

                 :guilabel:`Fully qualified hostname (FQDN) of this machine`

                 enter the host name previously associated with your LOCKSS 1.x host.

-            3. For the prompt:
+            iii.
+For the prompt:

                  :guilabel:`IP address of this machine`

                  enter the IP address previously associated with your LOCKSS 1.x host.

-            4. *Optional.* There may be other configuration values you need to change at this stage, but in most cases, everything else will be the same.
+            iv. *Optional.* There may be other configuration values you need to change at this stage, but in most cases, everything else will be the same.

-            5. You will eventually receive the prompt:
+            v.
+You will eventually receive the prompt:

                :guilabel:`OK to store this configuration?`